fabien-h/icemachineprerenderer/readme.md

 - It will take a list of URLs on `/postpagestoprerender`.
 Those URLs will be prerendered with [Chrome Headless](https://developers.google.com/web/updates/2017/04/headless-chrome) and the html content and the meta will be saved in a local MongoDB base.
 - It will serve the content cached on `/getprerenderdata?pagePath=__path__`.
 The main application will request it before serving it to the end client.

+> Every 10 hours, the service will fetch the current sitemap and regenerate everything

 # Dev

 Make sure you have dependencies installed :